jneuendorf/js_utils/README.md

 ### Developing

 Each module directory contains a `files.txt` file that lists all CoffeeScript files in the order they will be concatenated and compiled.
 Additionally, there is a `testfiles.txt` file that accordingly lists the test specs files in the order they will be concatenated and compiled.

 Unit testing is done using [Jasmine](https://jasmine.github.io/).
 The test file can be built using `./make test`.

+The API is generated using [codo](https://github.com/coffeedoc/codo).
+It can be regenerated with `./make docs`.
+This command uses the `.codoopts` file with can be made with `./make codoopts`.